SoSly/RiverTale/docs/features/rivers/Rivers Feature Concept.md

 - The ocean is *that* direction (downstream)
 - High ground is *that* direction (upstream)
-- This is a major drainage (the river is wide), so you're probably mid-continent
+- This is a major drainage (the river is wide), so you're probably mid-region
 - If you follow this downstream, you'll hit the coast eventually

 You descend to the riverbank and start walking downstream.
 The river widens as smaller streams join from side valleys.
 The terrain flattens.
 After a few minutes, you smell salt water.
 You've reached the sea without ever being lost.